emilyselwood/RaspberryTelescope/README.md

 We need libgphoto2 and libconfig which can be got from you favourte package manager.

+JQuery-UI and JQuery are downloaded by using the dependencies target on make.
+The version number is included in the top of the make file.
-This also uses Mongoose and JQuery-UI but the needed files are included here.

-* The origional Mongoose files can be found here : https://github.com/valenok/mongoose
+This also uses Mongoose  but the needed files are included here.
+The origional Mongoose files can be found here : https://github.com/valenok/mongoose
-* The origional JQuery-UI files can be found at http://jqueryui.com

-The JQuery files are included in the build rather than pulled from the internet as this needs to work with out an internet connection, for instance where the Pi is working as a wi-fi hot spot.
+The JQuery files are included in the build rather than pulled from the CDN urls in the html as this needs to work with out an internet connection, for instance where the Pi is working as a wi-fi hot spot.
+However we do require an internet connection to set up the Pi (You have to download it from some where after all).

 Notes
 -----